javiersantos/PiracyChecker/README.md

 ### Verify the use of pirate apps
 If you want to check if user has pirate apps installed, you can use this code.

-It will check for: Lucky Patcher, Uret Patcher, Freedom and CreeHack.
+It will check for: Lucky Patcher, Uret Patcher, Freedom, CreeHack and HappyMod.

 ```kotlin
 piracyChecker {